DaryaAutumn/jhub/README.md

 2. Open cotext menu for that folder and choose `run in terminal`.
 This will allow you to run docker container and start Jupiterhub notebook.

-3. Build and run the Docker image locally: try these commands in your terminal
+3. Build and run the Docker image locally: try these commands in your terminal.
+Make sure your Docker Daemon is running!

 ```bash
 docker build -t jhub:v1 .